This Day in History: June 20

 Also on this day:

-- 1782: Congress approves the Great Seal of the United States, featuring the emblem of the bald eagle.
+- 1782: Congress approves the Great Seal of the United States, featuring an image of the bald eagle.

 - 1867: President Andrew Johnson announces the purchase of Alaska from the Russian government.